 After the first half, I started skimming.
 I liked it well enough to keep reading, but not well enough to read every word.
 There isn’t really all that much conflict going on–find the missing villains and Kenna’s mother, a little predictable romance, some predictable stuff about Kenna and Draven’s pasts.
 Some stuff with Kenna’s annoying bestie Rebel.
 While there is some action, I just couldn’t find it within me to care about the plot.

-THE BOTTOM LINE: I had hoped for something more along the lines of Sky High, but for me, Powerless just wasn’t that interesting or engaging.
+I had hoped for something more along the lines of the Disney film Sky High, but for me, Powerless just wasn’t that interesting or engaging.

 - Overall: 2/5

 - Appropriate length to tell the story: 3/5